BlueStamp-Engineering-2022/Benjamin_BSE_Project/index.md

 [![First Milestone]()

 # Starter Project Milestone
 The Starter Project that I did was the Useless Machine.
 Here, I first soldered the switches, led, and resistors onto the circuit board.
 I also connected the wires on the motors and batteries with the circuit board.
+They way the machine works is that when you flip a switch, the motor turns on moving a arm which evetnually flips the switch the other way.
+This causes the motor to spin the other way until the arm hits a snap switch which turns off the machine.
+The led also changes color according to what direction the motor is moving.
+When the switch is first flipped, a green color emits from the led.
+Once the arm rehits the switch, the led changes to a red color until the arm hit the snap switch which turn it off.

 [![Starter Project Milestone]()